mgrechukh/novaposhta/README.md

 $ novaposhta --delivered --ready
 ```

+I would like to add more states, like 'on the way' (and display estimated schedule), etc. etc. Unfortunately I have no data to validate against.
+If somebody can provide debug json dumps (see below) with their receipts of different states it will help a lot.
+You should, of course, anonymize embedded data as far as needed.

 # HACKING

 There is no good in hitting NP API frequently but it may happen during code development and debug.
 It's better to use static data in such case.
-Data can be saved by:
+Debug dump can be saved by:

 ```
 $ npcli --format=json --raw > ~/np-debug.json